grahammoore/bank-account-kata/java-kata/README.md

 }

 class Money {
-    static Money amountOf(long amount);
+    static Money amountOf(long amount) { ... }
 }
 ````

+Check the actual Java file for the real details.
 The 'factory methods' are instead of calling constructors directly to provide the extra considerations.

-Check the actual Java file for the real details.

 You will see that each method initially just throws an exception.
 This is so the class
 can be compiled without syntax errors but will still fail the tests.